Grant Resources

 Some of the grants that have funded our work:

-- MN Board of Water and Soil Resources (Environmental)
+- MN Board of Water and Soil Resources (environmental)

-- Youthprise (Youth work)
+- Youthprise (youth work)

 Other grants to check out:

-- Black Collective Foundation Minnesota
+- Black Collective Foundation Minnesota (Black-led change)

-- Bush Foundation
+- Bush Foundation (equitable futures)

-- Butler Foundation
+- Butler Foundation (arts, environment, human services)

-- Center for Urban and Regional Affairs
+- Center for Urban and Regional Affairs (artists and community-based)

-- EJ4Climate Grant Program
+- EJ4Climate Grant Program (environment)

 Additional grant opportunities may be available through Blue Thumb, our education program and a network of local governments and private partners committed to planting for clean water.